geast16/geast16/README.md

 ### Hi there👋

 I'm Gregory East, a Senior Cloud Security Engineer working in the GovTech industry.
 I am interested in Python, Cloud Security, IaC, and DevSecOps.
-I am currently learning Python and Docker to improve my proficiency.
+To improve my proficiency, I am currently learning Python and Docker.

 <!-- Introduce yourself and give a brief introduction about yourself here.
 Also, include what tech you're interested in and what you are currently learning -->